Goto main content

 Inclusive Futures logo

-There are one billion people living with disabilities in the world, and more than three quarters of them live in low- and middle-income countries.
+There are an estimated 1.3 billion people living with disabilities in the world, and more than three quarters of them live in low- and middle-income countries.

 Currently, many of them are not able to access quality education, health or work without facing stigma and discrimination.

-Humanity & Inclusion (HI) is part of the Inclusive Futures initiative, led by Sightsavers and funded by UK Aid, which is working to ensure no one is left behind.
+Humanity & Inclusion (HI) is part of the Inclusive Futures consortium initiative, led by Sightsavers and the International Disability Alliance, and funded by UK aid.

 How we’re working towards a more inclusive world